 And I know, because I used to love my olive oil for cooking.

 There are lots of variations on how to roast vegetables without oil.
 The most common liquids which people use for roasting oil-free vegetables are:

 - nothing – since writing this post I’ve adopted the habit of dry-roasting vegetables without any added liquid and I love it

-- water – the most obvious and easy liquid
+- water – the most obvious and easy liquid, but too much can spoil the roast

-- lemon juice – the star of this post and my absolute favourite choice before switching to plain
+- lemon juice – the star of this post and my favourite choice before I switched to nothing

 - orange juice – not my favourite, I don’t like this one